brooke-l-hawkins/salmon-simulations/readme.txt

    data.out

+6) Open salmon-simulations R project in RStudio.

-6) Install libraries in the setup section of model.R.
+7) Install libraries in the setup section of model.R.
 ----------------------------------------------------------------------------------
 STEP II: Run simulations for four scenarios.